Visyond/website-hugo/site/content/services/our-services.md

             faqSectionSubTitle: Easy-to-use analysis tools
           - answersList:
               - answer: >-
-                  The charts, analyses, and dashboards remain up-to-date when you change the numbers in the spreadsheet.
+                  No need for manual maintenance - the charts, analyses, and dashboards remain up-to-date when you change the numbers in the spreadsheet.
             faqSectionSubTitle: Always up-to-date information
         faqSectionTitle: Platform Benefits